-MEAT & PYGMY GOATS
+MEAT GOATS

-Show: Saturday, September 3rd, following 4-H Sheep Show (10:00 AM)
+Show: Saturday, September 2nd, following 4-H Sheep Show (10 AM)

-It is mandatory for all 4-H Goat exhibitors to participate in showmanship, regardless of having won "Champion Showman" or "Master Showman" in the past.
+It is mandatory for all 4-H Meat Goat exhibitors to participate in showmanship, regardless of having won "Champion Showman" or "Master Showman" in the past.
 Exhibitors failing to participate in Showmanship will not be allowed to compete in confirmation classes.
-The top two showmen from each age group will in compete for Champion Goat Showman.
+The top two showmen from each age group will compete for Champion Meat Goat Showman.
+The Champion Meat Goat Showman will compete against the Champion Pygmy/Pet Goat Showman to become Champion Meat/Pygmy/Pet Goat Showman.
+The Champion Meat/Pygmy/Pet Goat Showman.
+The Champion Meat/Pygmy/Pet Goat Showman to become Champion Meat/Pygmy/Pet Goat Showman.
 The Champion Meat/Pygmy/Pet Goat Showman will compete in the "4-H Master Showman of the Fair" competition to be held at the end of the week.